Yassir050/Spam-Message-Detector/README.md

 2. Data Cleaning

+The preprocessing stage:

+* Removes missing values
-Empty rows and duplicate messages are removed before training.
+* Removes duplicate messages
+* Prepares the data for machine learning

+3. Train/Test Split

+The dataset is divided into training and testing sets.

+A stratified split is used to maintain the class distribution between the two sets.

-3. Text Vectorization
+4. TF-IDF Vectorization

-TF-IDF (Term Frequency–Inverse Document Frequency) converts text into numerical features that can be processed by the machine learning model.
+TF-IDF (Term Frequency–Inverse Document Frequency) converts SMS text into numerical features that can be processed by a machine learning model.

+The vectorizer is fitted only on the training data and then used to transform the test data.

-4. Model Training
+5. Model Training

-A Logistic Regression classifier is trained on the vectorized SMS messages.
+A Logistic Regression classifier is trained using the TF-IDF features.

-5. Evaluation
+6. Evaluation

 The model is evaluated using: